More

 Simply put, Android Kiosk Mode is a lockdown mechanism that transforms your Android mobile devices into a dedicated device, restricting the user to one or multiple specific applications or functionalities and providing a more controlled user experience.

 That’s right!
 With Kiosk Mode, you’re the puppet master, controlling what the users can and cannot do on the device.
+And with the help of Android Kiosk software, this setup becomes even more seamless and efficient.
 The power, my friends, is literally at your fingertips.

 mdm android kiosk mode